 At the start of Day 7, set out for the village of Stykkishólmur on the Snæfellsnes peninsula.

 From there, you can explore the area’s unique sights, including the Snæfellsjökull glacier within Snæfellsjökull National Park, the Dritvík cove and the small, charming hamlets of Arnarstapi, Hellnar, and Búðir.
 There are many beautiful locations to see, whether you are fascinated by geology, history, or bird-watching, so set out early to make the most of them.

 Explore West Iceland with its diverse attractions, including the Icelandic Settlement Centre in Borgarnes, and Deildartunguhver, the largest hot spring in Europe.
 Further along, be sure to visit the captivating Hraunfossar and Barnafoss waterfalls.

-History buffs may also enjoy a visit to Snorrastofa Cultural and Medieval Centre, the medieval research institute in Reykholt, where the early settler Snorri Sturluson wrote the beloved saga Heimskringla in the 13th century.
+History buffs may also enjoy visiting Snorrastofa Cultural and Medieval Centre, the medieval research institute in Reykholt, where the early settler Snorri Sturluson wrote the beloved saga Heimskringla in the 13th century.

-On this day, you can take a lava tubing tour in Viðgelmir cave, or else travel down the man-made channels inside the magnificent Langjökull glacier.
-If neither of these appeal, you can instead take a tour in which you descend into the vast, beautiful magma chamber of a dormant volcano.
+On this day, you can take a lava tubing tour in Viðgelmir cave or travel down the man-made channels inside the magnificent Langjökull glacier.
+If neither of these appeals, you can instead take a tour where you descend into the vast, beautiful magma chamber of a dormant volcano.
 All three excursions are fascinating and exhilarating.

-On the way back to Reykjavík, take a short break at Fossatún, a waterfall said to be guarded by a troll woman named Drífa, before spending the night in the capital.
+On the way back to Reykjavík, take a short break at Fossatún, a waterfall said to be guarded by a troll woman named Drífa.

 Although it is summertime, the Icelandic weather can be very unpredictable.
 Please bring appropriate clothing.